kibarrarra/prose-forge/README.md

 - Experiment results are saved in the `drafts/experiment_summaries` directory
 - HTML reports provide detailed metrics and comparisons
 - Version rankings show scores for clarity, tone, faithfulness, and overall quality
+- Production chapters are organized under `drafts/<version_name>/` with all prompts preserved

 ---